wh-alice/mig_visualstudio/vs/test_notintoc/--how-to--use-find-and-replace-in-a-web-performance-test.md

 ---
-title: "- How to: Use Find and Replace in a Web Performance Test" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "- How to: Use Find and Replace in a Web Performance Test | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
 ms.reviewer: ""
 ms.suite: ""